-We would also like to thank our amazing Annual Report team who put this report together: Charlie Tsunoda, Talia Harris, Isabella Sanchez, Julianna Bass, Bianca Murray Subaita Rahman, and Amy Messing.
+We would also like to thank our amazing Annual Report team who put this report together.
+The team consisted of Charlie Tsunoda, Talia Harris, Isabella Sanchez, Julianna Bass, Bianca Murray and Subaita Rahman.

 Thank You: Looking Ahead

 As we look ahead to next year, we have a number of exciting projects that will bring together academic, advocates, and activists working together on comparative equality and anti-discrimination law.